m3g4p0p/from-html/README.md

 `)
 ```

-Instead of a HTML string it's also possible to pass an ID selector of a template to use:
+Instead of a HTML string it's also possible to pass an ID selector of a template element (or any element that should be used as a template):

 ```html
 <template id="my-template">